Toyota Corolla: Second generation (E20; 1970)

 In May 1970, the E20 was restyled with a more rounded body.
 The now mutually exclusive Corolla and Sprinter names were used to differentiate between two slightly different treatments of sheet metal and trim.
 The Corolla Levin and Sprinter Trueno names were introduced as the enhanced performance version of the Corolla and Sprinter respectively when a double overhead camshaft version of the 2T engine was introduced in March 1972 (TE27).

 In September 1970, the 1400 cc T and 1600 cc 2T OHV engines were added to the range.

 In Australia, only the 1.2 L engine (3K) powered 2-door KE20 was available as a sedan and wagon / panelvan.
 The brakes were single system with no booster, solid discs on the front and rear drums.
 Front sway bar but no rear sway bar.
 Parts are not compatible with later models.

-In New Zealand, the 4-door KE20 was available.
+In New Zealand, the 4-door KE20 was available alongside the 2-door KE25 and KE26 2-door wagon respectively.

 Most models stopped production in July 1974 but the KE26 wagon and van were still marketed in Japan alongside the new 30-series, until production finally ended in May 1978.

 Third generation (E30, E40, E50, E60; 1974)

 April 1974 brought rounder, bigger and heavier Corollas and Sprinters.
 The range was rounded out with the addition of a two-door liftback.
 The Corollas were given E30 codes while the Sprinters were given E40 codes.
 A facelift in March 1976 saw most Corolla E30 models replaced by equivalent E50 models and most Sprinter E40 models were replaced by equivalent E60 models.
 The E30 Corolla was fitted with retracting front seat belts.

-In Australia, KE3x was available as 4-door sedan, 2-door sedan, 2-door panel van (KE36) and 4-door wagon (KE38).
-All had 3K engines and K40 4-speed manual or 3-speed automatic gearbox.
+In Australia, the KE3x/KE5x was available as 4-door sedan (KE30/KE55), 2-door sedan (KE30), 2-door hardtop coupe (KE35/KE55), 2-door panel van (KE36/KE38), 4-door wagon (KE36/KE38) and a 2-door liftback (KE50/KE55).
+All KE3x models had 3K engines and K40 4-speed manual, K50 5 speed manual, 2-speed automatic or 3-speed automatic gearbox.
 Sprinters were not available.
-Later KE5x models were available as 4-door sedan or 2-door coupe (a true pillarless design) with 4K engine.
+The KE5x models 4K engines.
 The KE55 was 50 kg heavier due to the addition of side impact protection in the doors, but due to a change in the body metal and seam sealing they are prone to rust.
-Later KE55 also used plastic ended bumper bars as opposed to the all chrome bumpers of the previous models, but included a rear sway bar for the first time.
+Later KE55s also used plastic ended bumper bars as opposed to the all chrome bumpers of the previous models, but included a rear sway bar for the first time.